diegocdts/Sumo/README.md

 ```

 ## sumo_run.py
-The sumo_run.py script must be pasted into a scenario directory to be used.

-It simulates scenarios and GET simulation information, apply some custom machine learning method and SET new simulation
+The sumo_run.py script simulates scenarios and GET simulation information, apply some custom machine learning method and SET new simulation
 data.